DS202-at-ISU/lab-2-team-7-lab-2/README.md

 “sold” for *\$0*.
 We are assuming that meant that there was no sale price for them in the data and instead of *NA* the values assigned was *\$0*.

+Other variable of interests include TotalLivingArea and Bedrooms, as they could potentially be key predictors of price.
+We focus on uncovering these correlations in Step 4.

 ## Step 3 Results